hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 ## Client Permissions

-Hazelcast creates a security context on server-side and gate-guards each client operation using configured permissions.
-These permissions are per data-structure, MapPermission, ListPermission...
-There are also feature related permissions, UserCodeDeploymentPermission, ConfigPermission, ManagementPermission and TransactionPermission.
+Hazelcast creates a security context on server side and gate-guards each client operation using configured permissions.
+These permissions are per data structure, MapPermission, ListPermission...
+There are also feature-related permissions, UserCodeDeploymentPermission, ConfigPermission, ManagementPermission and TransactionPermission.

 These permissions can have a name and various actions configured.
 For example a MapPermission with the name `foo` and actions `create` and